erinma6/PersonalGPT/README.md

 ## Usage

 To use this package, you need to have Python installed on your machine.
 You can then clone this repository and run the `web_ui.py` script to start the chatbot interface.

+You will need an OpenAI key setup in your OS environment variables titled 'OPENAI_API_KEY'.

+All necessary packages are stored in 'requirements_full.txt'